 (a) Establish a maximum safe time of exposure to radiation and a maximum safe temperature at which sun lamps may be operated;

-(b) Require consumers to wear protective eyeglasses and be supervised as to the length of time consumers use the facility;
+(c) Require consumers to be supervised as to the length of time consumers use the facility's sun lamps;

 (i) Establish a fee for having a license classified inactive that reflects the cost to the board of providing the inactive license service;